Welcome to GionFestival.org

 And the Gion Festival has continued for more than a thousand years!
 So what can we learn from it and its community?

 Put on annually by thousands of volunteers, the Gion Festival is a fascinating self-organizing institution.
-What about the Gion Festival has made it so meaningful to so many people for so many generations?
+What about this event has made it so meaningful to so many people for so many generations?
 What makes it meaningful and worthy of our interest and support today?

 For over twenty years I’ve investigated these questions.
 Originally I could find little quality information about the Gion Festival in English.
 And so I explored the festival on my own, equipped with curiosity, inquiry, notebooks, dictionaries, cameras and audio recorders.

 The Gion Festival community has responded with hospitality, generosity, knowledge, love, commitment and humor.
 GionFestival.org offers you the fruit of our many shared hours together.
-May it enrich your experience of the Gion Festival!
+May it enrich your own experience of the festival!
 And may it help make sure that another thousand years of future generations benefit from its exquisite offerings.

-While consisting of an array of events, the most visually stunning are the two grand processions of floats (Yamaboko Junko) on July 17th and 24th.
-The procession won recognition as a cultural World Heritage event by UNESCO in 2009.
+While it consists of countless smaller events, the most visually stunning are the two grand processions of floats (Yamaboko Junko) on July 17th and 24th.
+In 2009 the procession won recognition as a UNESCO cultural World Heritage event.

 Internet challenges?